ilovespectra/solo/README.md

 - figure out github secrets to add firebase config and go public
 - fix wallet and browser compatibility issues / "it was working on devnet!"
 - add view transaction history + trade journaling prompts
+- integrate shadow storage solution to decentralize and obfuscate entries

 **this dapp is a rewrap of the solana [pay scaffold](https://github.com/solana-labs/solana-pay-scaffold)**